Vardoge/synq-getting-started/README.md

 ## Be kind, Rewind!

-Below are some best practices for various topics
+Here are some best practices for various topics

 __Branching / PRs__